 • Submission Information:

-The McGill Law Journal (the Journal) is committed to ensuring that all material published in the Journal is scrutinized according to the highest ethical standard.
+The McGill Law Journal is committed to ensuring that all material published in the Journal is scrutinized according to the highest ethical standard.
 In pursuit of that standard, the Journal expects members of the Editorial Board, staff members, advisors, authors, and external reviewers to adhere to high ethical standards in their work.

 The ethical standards and procedures outlined on this page are minimum expectations.
 The Journal also expects and ensures that all applicable copyright laws and policies are respected.